digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 - **ASPSP**: Account Serving Payment Service Provider
 - **Wallet**: An entity that receives, stores, presents, and manages credentials and key material of the End User.
 A wallet is defined as a nativ mobile application.
 - **Payment credential** : A verifiable credential issued by an ASPSP to a customer.
 The credential must be cryptographically bound to a private key residing in the wallet.
-- **Decentralized Identifier**: An identifier with its core ability being enabling Clients to obtain key material and other metadata by reference, defined in DID Core [^did].

 ## Flow